kamir/kstreams-perf-test/README.md

 <a name="#Test-Setup"/>

-## Test-Setup: Multi node cluster with Monitoring
+## Test-Setup: Multi node Cluster with Monitoring

 The project `https://github.com/jeanlouisboudart/kafka-platform-prometheus` contains a ready to use confluent platform including Prometheus and Grafana for monitoring and metrics visualization.